 To be considered in the nominator, the patient needs to be documented as diagnosed with a certain illness.
 In the case of common illnesses, that is a short-term process.
 For example, to determine that a patient has diabetes, it is enough to find twice that a patient's blood level is above 125 mg/dl in a blood test taken after an overnight fast.
 As opposed to that, diagnosing rare disease patients can take several years.
 Some disorders are so rare that the patient stays undiagnosed all their lives.
 Shire survey in 2013 found that the average time required to recognize orphan illnesses is 4.8 years!
 During all that period, named the "diagnostic odyssey", the patient is misdiagnosed and therefore is not considered in the prevalence calculation.

 In conclusion, when calculating their real prevalence, some rare diseases are actually not so rare.
 The difference between rare diseases and illnesses that are more common but difficult-to-solve, is not conclusive.
 From the physician's point of view these are all medical mysteries that require an unusual effort to diagnose them.
-For that, I have developed NDC Medicine online platform- a free diagnostic tool for physicians that will aid them to end the diagnostic odyssey of their patients quickly and accurately.
+For that, I have developed NDC Medicine online platform- an innovative diagnostic tool for physicians that will aid them to end the diagnostic odyssey of their patients quickly and accurately using smarts.

 - Next blog: Why an accelerated diagnostic process is the key to solving many problems rare diseases patients face